Eden Prairie High School

-Eden Prairie High School (EPHS) (formerly Eden Prairie Senior High School) is a four-year public high school in Eden Prairie, Minnesota, United States established in 1923.
+Eden Prairie High School (EPHS) is a four-year public high school in Eden Prairie, Minnesota, United States established in 1923.
 The present high school opened in 1981 and was significantly added to in 1990, 1994 and 1997.
 It was named a Blue Ribbon School of Excellence in 1996 by the United States Department of Education.
 Eden Prairie High School is accredited by the North Central Association of Colleges and Secondary Schools and the Minnesota Department of Education.

 Demographics

-With 2,804 students, Eden Prairie High School was the third largest high school in Minnesota by enrollment in 2017–18.
-In the 2010–11 school year, 79% of students were White, 9% were African American, 8% were Asian, and 4% were Hispanic.
-In 2016–2017 school year, 67% of students were white, 11% were African American, 7% were Hispanic, 12% were Asian, and 3% were of two or more races.
+In 2021–2022 Eden Prairie High School had 2,811 students.
+53% of students were White, 17% were African American, 14% were Asian, 9% were Hispanic, and 6% were two or more races.

 Academics

 The high school offers over 425 courses, many of which are electives.
 Language courses include Spanish, French, Sign Language, German and Chinese.
 Class size ranges from 29 to 34 students.

 Facilities

 The school is divided into four wings on three floors.
 The North Wing is home to the auditorium, Performing Arts Center (PAC), Main Gym, small gym, machine shops, music classrooms and EagleVision television studios.
 The South Wing contains the Old Commons lunch room, science classrooms and labs, foreign language classrooms, a photography lab, and Special Services facilities.
 In the East Wing are the New or East Commons lunch room, math classrooms, social studies classrooms, and English classrooms.
 The West Wing is home of the business classrooms, technology classrooms and labs, health classrooms and economic classrooms.
 Each department has a resource center near the specific classrooms so that students can work near their teachers when necessary.